Bituminous coal: Occurrence and production

 Coal deposits are widely distributed worldwide, and range in age from the Devonian (about 360 to 420 million years ago) to Neogene deposits just a few million years old.
 However, 90% of all coal beds were deposited in the Carboniferous and Permian periods, which represent just 2% of the Earth's geologic history.
 Vast deposits of coal formed in wetlands—called coal forests—that covered much of the Earth's tropical land areas during the late Carboniferous (Pennsylvanian) and Permian times.
 Bituminous coal is predominantly Carboniferous in age.

 Most bituminous coal in the United States is between 100 and 300 million years old.
 Vast deposits of bituminous coal of Pennsylvanian age is found in the Appalachian and Interior Provinces of North America.
 Mining is done via both surface and underground mines.
 Historically, the many seams scattered over rugged terrain in the Appalachians have been conducive to mining by small companies, while the great extent and gentle dip of beds further west favors very large-scale operations.
 The Appalachian coal is notably low in sulfur and is often of metallurgical grade, while the Interior Province coal is much higher in sulfur.

 The belt of Carboniferous coal fields extends into central Europe, and much of this is bituminous coal.
 Bituminous coal fields are found in Poland and the Czech Republic, and the Polish deposits are one of the most important of that nation's natural resources.
 The Czech deposits have been exploited since prehistoric times.
 The European deposits include the Coal Measures of Britain, which account for most of Britain's coal production and which are mostly bituminous coal.
 The Westfield coal basin is the largest in Britain.
 Other significant bituminous coal deposits are found through much of Europe, including France, Germany, and northern Italy.

-Coal deposition was interrupted by the Permian-Triassic extinction event, but resumed later in the Permian.
+Coal deposition was interrupted by the Permian-Triassic extinction event, but resumed later in the Middle Triassic.
 Extensive bituminous coal deposits of Permian age are found in Siberia, east Asia, and Australia.
 These include the Minusinsky coal basin in Siberia, the Queensland, Bowen, and Sydney Basins in Australia, and the extensive bituminous coal reserves of China.

 A second peak in coal deposition began in the Cretaceous, though most of this is lower rank coal rather than bituminous.
 In the United States, Cretaceous bituminous coals occur in Wyoming, Colorado and New Mexico.
 In Canada, the Western Canada Sedimentary Basin of Alberta and British Columbia hosts major deposits of bituminous coal that formed in swamps along the western margin of the Western Interior Seaway.
 They range in age from latest Jurassic or earliest Cretaceous in the Mist Mountain Formation, to Late Cretaceous in the Gates Formation.
 The Intermontane and Insular Coalfields of British Columbia also contain deposits of Cretaceous bituminous coal.